+WestSho403CR Page 2 of 3

+Participant Name Social Security No.

+EMPLOYEE CICNATURE

 EMPLOYEE SIGNATURE

-□ Check here if you control another consulting or other business or company.
+☐ Check here if you contr rol another consulting or other business or company.

-I understand that all rights under the annuity(s) or custodial accounts established by me under the 403(b) plan are enforceable solely by me, my beneficiary or my authorized representative.
-I also understand that no later than January 1, 2009, my Employer will have a 403(b) Plan in place that will require my Employer, or their designee to authorize certain distributions and loans, and that it will not be solely my responsibility to authorize such transactions.
-By signing this Agreement, I authorize any Service Provider, or their delegee to provide information on my Account to Employer or another Service Provider if such information is necessary for compliance purposes or to effectuate such transactions as I may request.
+me, my beneficiary or my a 403(b) Plan in place that wi solely my responsibility to a under the annuity(s) or custodial accounts established by me under the 40 authorized representative.
+I also understand that no later than January 1, 2 ill require my Employer, or their designee to authorize certain distributions authorize such transactions.
+By signing this Agreement, I authorize any Se Account to Employer or another Service Provider if such information is necions as I may request.
+2009, my Employer will have a and loans, and that it will not be ervice Provider, or their delegee to

 SIGNATURES

-Under penalties of perjury, I certify that the above information (including my social security number) is correct and I am an employee of the Employer.
-I also: (1) acknowledge receipt of the current prospectus; (2) agree to promptly give Instructions to the Sponsor necessary to enable the Custodian to carry out its duties under the Group Custodial Agreement; (3) represent that whenever information as to any taxable year is required to be filed with the Internal Revenue Service, the individual will file such information with Internal Revenue Service unless filed by the Custodian; (4) accept responsibility for computing the annual Exclusion Allowance and the limitations on Elective Deferrals under the Internal Revenue Code; and (5) acknowledge that this Group Custodial Agreement operates in conjunction with the Employer's 403(b) Plan document.
-I hereby agree to participate in the 403(b)(7) Group Custodial Account offered by the Custodian.
-I acknowledge receipt of a copy of the custodial account document under which this 403(b)(7) Group Custodial Account offered by the Custodian.
-I acknowledge receipt of a copy of the custodial account document under which this 403(b)(7) Group Custodial Account offered by the Custodian.
-I direct that all benefits upon my death be paid as indicated above.
-In the event that this is a rollover contribution, the undersigned hereby irrevocably elects, pursuant to the requirements of Section 1.402(a)(5)-1T of the IRS regulations, to treat this contribution as a rollover contribution.
+the Employer.
+I also: (1) ac necessary to enable the Cus information as to any taxab Internal Revenue Service us limitations on Elective Defer conjunction with the Emplo by the Custodian.
+I acknow Account is established, and enrollment form, and I dire I certify that the above information (including my social security number) is cknowledge receipt of the current prospectus; (2) agree to promptly give Instodian to carry out its duties under the Group Custodial Agreement; (3) replied year is required to be filed with the Internal Revenue Service, the individualist filed by the Custodian; (4) accept responsibility for computing the animorals under the Internal Revenue Code; and (5) acknowledge that this Groupyer's 403(b) Plan document.
+I hereby agree to participate in the 403(b)(7) whedge receipt of a copy of the custodial account document under which this is a copy of this Participation Agreement.
+I direct that my contribution be invect that all benefits upon my death be paid as indicated above.
+In the event evocably elects, pursuant to the requirements of Section 1.402(a)(5)-1T of contribution. nstructions to the Sponsor epresent that whenever dual will file such information with enual Exclusion Allowance and the up Custodial Agreement operates in Group Custodial Account offered is 403(b)(7) Group Custodial evested as indicated on my t that this is a rollover contribution,

-Sponsor: PenServ Plan Services, Inc.
+Sponsor: PenServ Plan S Services, Inc.

-Participant Signature: Date: Employer Name West Shore School District 403(b) Plan
+Participant Signature: Date:

+Employer Name West Shore School District 403(b) Plan

 Please return a copy of the completed forms to: